-Value Shows the value returned from the selected register, as modified by the scaling factor (if tions of the two codes are identical.
+Value Shows the value returned from the selected register, as modified by the scaling fac- tor (if any).
+Function Code Allows Modbus function code 03 or 04 to be selected.
+In some implementations, the functions of the two codes are identical.
 In others, the codes have different functions.
 See the documentation supplied with the slave for a list of supported Modbus codes.
 For this instrument see section 8.2.1.

-Function Code Allows Modbus function code 03 or 04 to be selected.
-In some implementations, the funcdescription.

-Register A decimal number representing the required parameter's location in the slave's Modbus

-Register map.
-This information must be determined from the documentation supplied with the slave.
+Register A decimal number representing the required parameter's location in the slave's Modbus Register map.
+This information must be determined from the documenta- tion supplied with the slave.
 For this instrument, section 8.4 contains listings for a number of instrument, groups, and input channels.
-For details of maths, totalisers etc., refer to the relevant option

-Data Type Select a suitable data type for the selected parameter (again from the slave documentation).
+For details of maths, totalisers etc., refer to the relevant option description.
+Data Type Select a suitable data type for the selected parameter (again from the slave docu- mentation).
 For this instrument, a list of relevant data types is given in section 8.4.
 Scaling Whether Scaling appears or not is Model and Parameter dependent.
-If scaling is required, the choice may be 'Decimal Places, or High/Low, again according to Model.

-'Decimal Places' allows a dividing factor to be entered.
+If scaling is re- quired, the choice may be 'Decimal Places, or High/Low, again according to Model.
+Decimal Places Allows a dividing factor to be entered.
 An entry of 1, divides the returned value by 10.
 An entry of 2, divides by 100 etc. for successful implementation, there must be a sufficient number of decimal places defined in the 'Max Decimal Digits' configuration field for the value to be displayed with the required precision.
 'None' leaves the returned value unchanged.
 For some slaves, scale zero (scale low) is returned as value 0 and full scale (scale high) as value 65,535 (Hex FFFF) with intermediate values having proportionate values.
 For example the value 15, would be represented as 32,767 (7FFF) for a channel scale 0 to 30, as would a value of 50 for a channel scaled 0 to 100, and a value of 45 for a channel scaled 30 to 60.
 In order to convert this reading to an understandable value, a scaling factor must be entered.
 If the low and high scale entries match the slave channel's scale, the master reading will be the same as the slave's reading.
 Selecting 'High/Low' allows Scale low and Scale high values to be entered for the selected parameter.
 If 'None' is selected, the process value is displayed as a proportion of 65,535.